The official blog of the Lung Institute.

 Why It Matters: For people with COPD, and really any form of lung disease, ozone and pollution can worsen coughing and wheezing, and contribute to shortness of breath.
 In fact, air pollution can even cause people to need a doctor’s visit or trip to the hospital.

 Ozone reacts chemically with the body’s tissues.
 When the ozone is at higher levels, like during the summer, it irritates and inflames the respiratory system.
 Breathing in ozone can cause shortness of breath, chest pain, an increased risk for asthma attacks or exacerbations, hospitalization and even premature death.

 With these three simple tips, you can maximize the fun and minimize the side effects of a day at a theme park.
-Lung disease shouldn’t stop you from having fun, and with a little preparation and medical advancements like stem cell therapy, you can gain freedom from the confines of lung disease.
-To learn whether stem cell therapy could help you get back to the life you want, contact the Lung Institute at (800) 729-3065.
+Lung disease shouldn’t stop you from having fun, and with a little preparation and medical advancements like cellular therapy, you can gain freedom from the confines of lung disease.
+To learn whether cellular therapy could help you get back to the life you want, contact the Lung Institute at (800) 729-3065.